September 28, 2020

 |* Download previous issues PDF|

-Movements in local currency (LCY) government bond yields in Malaysia were mixed between 28 February and 15 May.
-Yields of shorter-term tenors (from 1 month to 7 years) decreased an average of 34 basis points (bps), driven by Bank Negara Malaysia's overnight policy rate cuts to enhance liquidity amid the economic fallout from the coronavirus disease (COVID-19).
-On the other hand, yields of longer-term tenors (from 8 years to 30 years) increased an average of 11 bps, reflecting investors' flight to safety amid an uncertain economic outlook.
-The yield spread between 2-year and 10-year government bonds expanded from 22 bps to 67 bps during the review period.
+Malaysia's local currency (LCY) government bond yield curve shifted downward between 15 June and 15 August.
+Yields of short-term tenors (from 1 month to 1 year) decreased an average of 36 basis points (bps) while yields of longer-term tenors (from 2 years to 30 years) fell an average of 45 bps.
+The movement was driven by Bank Negara Malaysia's (BNM) overnight policy rate cut in July as a response to persistent negative economic effects of the coronavirus disease (COVID-19) pandemic.
+The yield spread between 2-year and 10-year government bonds expanded from 69 bps to 70 bps during the review period.

-The LCY bond market of Malaysia expanded 2.9% quarter-on-quarter (q-o-q) in the first quarter 2020, reaching a size of MYR1,527.8 billion (USD353.7 billion), supported by expansions in LCY government and corporate bonds.
-The LCY government bond market grew 3.9% q-o-q as outstanding central government bonds and central bank bills increased.
-Meanwhile, LCY corporate bonds outstanding jumped 1.7% q-o-q.
-Total outstanding Islamic bonds at the end of the review period grew 3.1% q-o-q.
+The LCY bond market of Malaysia expanded 1.8% quarter-on-quarter (q-o-q) in the second quarter of 2020, reaching a size of MYR1,554.8 billion (USD362.7 billion), supported by expansions in LCY government and corporate bonds.
+The LCY government bond market grew 3.2% q-o-q as outstanding central government bonds increased.
+Meanwhile, LCY corporate bonds outstanding jumped 0.2% q-o-q.
+Total outstanding Islamic bonds at the end of the review period grew 1.0% q-o-q.

 On 29 July, small and medium-sized enterprises were assured by BNM that banks are committed to addressing their concerns regarding loan repayments.
 Flexible arrangements will be made on a case-to-case basis to help individuals and businesses affected by the COVID-19 pandemic manage their ability to repay debt obligations.